A Worthwhile Trek - St. Margaret's Church, Bowers Gifford

 Come and see us to discuss getting married at St. Margaret's where we will help to make your day memorable for all the right reasons.

-The church can comfortably sit 80 people and has been known to squeeze in 120 (With people standing at the back) but not recommended.
+The church can comfortably sit 80 people and has been know to squeeze in 120 (With people standing at the back) but not recommended.
 As well as providing a beautiful setting we have wonderful flower arrangers who can cater for specific colour schemes.
 Our organ can be used if an organist can be located for specific dates (unfortunatley we do not have a resident organist) but if costs are tight we can offer hymns to be played via our digital hymnal at no additional cost.
 Lastly we always ring the three bells for happy couples as they leave at the end of the wedding service.
+Even the C2C Railway join in, often the train drivers will give a blast of their horn when they see the wedding party outside.

 To discuss details and check dates it is necessary to consult with our Church Warden and Clergy, this can be done initially through our email contact:

-Take a look at our 'Brides Experience' video below for a walk up the path and into the church to give you a feel for our church and just below see and hear our bells being rung by some experts
+Take a look at our 'Brides Experience' video below for a walk up the path and into the church to give you a feel for our church, then we have our video montage featuring some stills of previous weddings and just below see and hear our bells being rung by some experts.

 Our Faith - The Church of England